Confidence Intervals for Proportion

 Practice: Confidence Intervals for Product Quality

-To understand the reason for returned goods, the manager of a store examines the records on 40 products that were returned in the last year.
+To understand the reason for returned goods, the manager of a store examines the records on 40 products that were returned during the last year.
 Reasons were coded by 1 for “defective,” 2 for “unsatisfactory,” and 0 for all other reasons, with the results shown in the table.

 0 0 0 0 2 0 0 0 0 0 2 0 0 0 0 0 0 0 0 0